legacysurvey/legacysurvey/pages/pubs.rst

 .. tags: mathjax
 .. description:

-When using data from the Legacy Surveys in papers, please include the `text on the acknowledgement page`_.
+When using data from the Legacy Surveys in papers, please include the `text on the acknowledgment page`_.

 2014
 ====